google/kepler/README.md

 Running tests requires a few additional steps after installing Postgres 13 and pg_hint_plan.
 Be sure to have executed `CREATE EXTENSION pg_hint_plan` on the database, per instructions above.
 Open a prompt to Postgres by typing `psql` in the shell.
+As before, if you have not created a user on Postgres yet, you may need to use `sudo su - postgres` before typing `psql`.
 Then execute the following commands:

 ```
 CREATE USER test SUPERUSER PASSWORD 'test';